 Not every person takes terminal leave.
 Sometimes the command doesn’t authorize it, and sometimes folks just choose not to (for whatever reason.)

 If you work right up to your separation date, you’ll continue to receive your allowances for that period of time, and you’ll also have leave to sell back.
+If you take it all as terminal leave, you’ll continue to receive allowances during your terminal leave, but you won’t have leave to sell back.
+If you sell it back, you don’t get allowances for the dates that you are selling back.

 How Much Are Your Allowances Actually Worth?